Local Call/Volunteer Firefighters Graduate State Training Program

 Today’s Fire Department Does Much More than Fight Fires

 In this Massachusetts Firefighting Academy program, they learn all these skills and more from certified fire instructors who are also experienced firefighters.
 Students learn all the basic skills they need to respond to fires and to contain and control them.
-They are also given training in public fire education, hazardous material incident mitigation, flammable liquids, stress management, confined space rescue techniques, and rappelling.
+They are also given training in public fire education, hazardous material incident mitigation, flammable liquids, stress management, firefighter self-rescue, and vehicle extrication.
 The intensive program includes classroom instruction, physical fitness training, firefighter skills training and live firefighting practice.
-Graduates have completed 240 hours of training on nights and weekends.

 Basic Firefighter Skills